Suppressing secondary shock waves in jam-absorption driving via string-stable support vehicles: Method

 \subsection{System description and initial conditions}

 This study considers an infinitely long and single-lane freeway as the research object (Fig.~\ref{fig:ini_conds}).
-At an initial time $t=0\,{\rm s}$, $N$ vehicles are placed on the road with vehicle 0 as the leading vehicle, vehicle $i$ ($i = 1, \ldots, N - 1$) trailing vehicle $i-1$, and vehicle $N-1$ as the last vehicle.
+At an initial time $t=0\,{\rm s}$, $N$ vehicles are placed on the road with vehicle 0 as the leading vehicle, vehicle $i$ ($i = 1, \ldots, N - 2$) trailing vehicle $i-1$, and vehicle $N-1$ as the last vehicle.
 No vehicles appear on or disappear from the road during the tests.
 The forward direction of the vehicles (i.e., the direction of traffic from upstream to downstream) is considered the positive direction of $x$-axis.
 The front-bumper position and velocity of vehicle $i$ at time $t\,[{\rm s}]$ are denoted as $x_i(t)\,[{\rm m}]$ and $v_i(t)\,[{\rm m}/{\rm s}]$, respectively.
 Each vehicle has the same length $d\,[{\rm m}]$.
 The initial position of vehicle 0 is set to $x = 0\,{\rm m}$.
 Each vehicle has the same initial velocity $v_{\rm ini}\,[{\rm m}/{\rm s}]$.
 All vehicles, except for the leading vehicle, have the same initial gap (the distance between a vehicle and the one in front of it) $g_{\rm e}(v_{\rm ini})\,[{\rm m}]$, where $g_{\rm e}(v)\,[{\rm m}]$ is the equilibrium gap function at velocity $v\,[{\rm m}/{\rm s}]$.
 The system has a single absorbing vehicle denoted as vehicle $i_{\rm JAD}$.
 Every $N_{\rm st}$ vehicle upstream of the absorbing vehicle is designated as an SV.
+Parameter $N_{\rm st}$ indicates how many vehicles behind the next SV is from a SV or the absorbing vehicle.
 Hence, the number of SVs, $k$, is expressed as

 where $\lfloor \cdot \rfloor$ denotes the floor function, such that $\lfloor y \rfloor \coloneqq \max \{ n \in \mathbb{Z} \mid n \le y \}$ for $y \in \mathbb{R}$.
 The identifier (ID) of the $m$th SV $i_{{\rm st}, m}$ is given by